kariinnes/datasciencecoursera/GettingandCleaningData/Project2/CodeBook.md

+Please review this docuemnt using the "Code" button instead of the "Preview" button.
 The measurements used for "mean" and "std" per value in features.txt are listed below.
 The leading number shows the column in the original file - when subsetting the merged file we added 2 columns to the beginning of the file (Subject ID and Activity ID).
 So where subsetting the data, add 2 to each column number shown below.

 These fields were selected by manual inspection.
 Columns with "meanFreq" and "gravityMean" were not included.

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y
 3 tBodyAcc-mean()-Z
 4 tBodyAcc-std()-X
 5 tBodyAcc-std()-Y
 6 tBodyAcc-std()-Z
 41 tGravityAcc-mean()-X
 42 tGravityAcc-mean()-Y
 43 tGravityAcc-mean()-Z